mverneret/IS_pipeline/README.md

 - ```barcode${i}_LTR${a}_mapped_${REF}_sorted_SUP.bam```

 ## 6- Integration sites extraction
-After the mapping, the goal is identofy the different integration sites using reads at the junction.
+After the mapping, the goal is identify the different integration sites using reads at the junction between LTR sequences and host genome.
 The main steps are:
 - Keep reads that mapped on the host genome and on the LTR sequences
 - Get the Integration Sites (IS) corresponding to the HOST-LTR junction and ShearSites (ShS) corresponding to HOST-LINKER junction
 - Create ShS groups clustering reads with ShS < maxgapShS + UMI group using ```UMI_clustering_hamming_ref.py``` if reads have same UMI (+/- x mismatches)